EliteLoser/Finance/text/NewPerspectiveOnIndexFunds.md

 I recently listened to a podcast where they talked about index funds.
 The guru I won't name for now said index funds target all companies in the index;
 good and bad.
 This seems obvious once stated, but it actually hadn't occurred to me in this way.
-I read research (Norwegian text: https://fil.forbrukerradet.no/wp-content/uploads/2018/12/analyse-av-aksjefond-flaks-eller-dyktighet.pdf ) which basically concludes that index funds are the better option.
+I read research (Norwegian text: https://fil.forbrukerradet.no/wp-content/uploads/2018/12/analyse-av-aksjefond-flaks-eller-dyktighet.pdf ) which basically concludes that index funds is the better option.
 Best value for money historically based on the last 20 years or so.
 They also quoted numerous other research papers which showed little to no correlation mathematically between performance and consistency among fund managers.